Flu on the rise; could COVID be to blame?

 The symptoms of flu and COVID-19 can be very similar — sore throat, congestion, fever.
 Lockett recommended that people with symptoms test early for COVID-19, and that they follow up a negative home rapid test with a PCR test, since rapid tests are better at determining whether a person is contagious than if they’re infected.

 There are separate anti-viral medications used to treat COVID-19 and flu.
-They are most effective if started within 24 to 48 hours after the onset of symptoms.
+Flu medications are most effective if taken within 48 hours after the onset of symptoms.

 Antiviral treatment is recommended for those at higher risk for influenza complications, Cribb said.